totalspectrum/spin2cpp/doc/basic.md

   var tx = @ser.tx
 ```
 the variable `tx` holds a pointer both to the `ser` object and to the particular method `tx` within it.
 Since this is dynamically allocated, it is possible for the `@` operator to fail and return `nil`.

+The P1 and P2 assembly backends now use a special format for method pointers which does not require this dynamic allocation.

 #### __builtin_alloca